TSuppiah04/News-Sentiment-Analysis-and-Backtested-Multi-Factor-Trading-Strategy/README.md

 # Usage:

 1. Adapt the 'TICKER', 'START_DATE', 'END_DATE' to what suits the user.
-2. Run main.py and change weights for combine signal alongside 'ENTRY_THRESHOLD', 'EXIT_THRESHOLD'.
+2. Run main.py and change weights for combined signal alongside 'ENTRY_THRESHOLD', 'EXIT_THRESHOLD'.

 # Results for SPY, AAPL AND TSLA: